-Semester: 2.5 Credits

-Prerequisite: Supply Chain Management
+Semester: 2.5 Credits Offered in Grades: 9, 10, 11, 12 Prerequisite: Supply Chain Management

 This is the second of three courses offered as part of the West Orange Career and Technical Education (CTE) Supply Chain Management program.
 Students will continue to learn about Supply Chain Management by completing assignments in the Project Based Learning model.
 Course 2 focuses on Material Planning, Insourcing versus Outsourcing, Lean Manufacturing and Distribution.
 Career opportunities are explored.
 Students should also take Supply